railwayapp/docs/src/docs/reference/cli-api.md

 ## Up

-*Deploy a directory to your Railway project.*
+*Deploy a directory to your Railway project*

 ```txt
 ~ railway up --help